San Francisco Bay Area: Government and politics

 According to the California Secretary of State, the Democratic Party holds a voter registration advantage in every congressional district, State Senate district, State Assembly district, State Board of Equalization district, all nine counties, and all of the 101 incorporated municipalities in the Bay Area.
 On the other hand, the center-right Republican Party holds a voter registration advantage in only one State Assembly sub-district (the portion of the 4th in Solano County).
-According to the Cook Partisan Voting Index (CPVI), congressional districts the Bay Area tends to favor Democratic candidates by roughly 40 to 50 percentage points, considerably above the mean for California and the nation overall.
+According to the Cook Partisan Voting Index (CPVI), the Bay Area's districts tend to favor Democratic candidates by roughly 40 to 50 percentage points, considerably above the mean for California and the nation overall.

-In U.S. Presidential elections since 1960, the nine-county Bay Area voted for Republican candidates only two times, in both cases voting for a Californian: in 1972 for Richard Nixon and again in 1980 for Ronald Reagan.
-The last county to vote for a Republican presidential candidate was Napa county in 1988 for George H. W. Bush.
-Since then, all nine Bay Area counties have voted consistently for the Democratic candidate.
-Currently, both of California's U.S. Senators are Democrats, and all twelve U.S. congressional districts located wholly or partially in the Bay Area are represented by a Democratic representative.
+In U.S. Presidential elections since 1960, the nine-county Bay Area voted for Republican candidates only two times, in both cases voting for a candidate from California: Richard Nixon in 1972 and Ronald Reagan in 1980.
+The last county to vote for a Republican presidential candidate was Napa county, who voted for George H. W. Bush in 1988.
+Since then, all nine Bay Area counties have voted consistently for the Democratic candidate, and currently, both of California's Senators are Democrats, as are all twelve congressional districts wholly or partially in the Bay Area.
 Additionally, every Bay Area member of the California State Senate and the California State Assembly is a registered Democrat.

-The association between the Bay Area and progressive politics has led to the term "San Francisco values" being used by conservative commentators in a pejorative sense to describe the secular progressive culture in the area.
+The Bay Area's association with progressive politics has led to the term "San Francisco values" being used pejoratively by conservative commentators to describe the secular progressive culture in the area.

+Regional governance

+The Metropolitan Transportation Commission (MTC), formed in 1970 by the California Legislature, is the region's metropolitan planning organization, while the Association of Bay Area Governments (ABAG) serves as the regional planning agency and council of local governments.
+The ABAG and MTC functionally merged by consolidating their staff into a single team, effective July 1, 2017, although they maintain separate governing boards.
+ABAG and MTC developed Plan Bay Area, the area's regional transportation plan, in 2013 with a goal date of 2040.

+Other regional governance agencies include the Bay Area Air Quality Management District, Bay Area Toll Authority, San Francisco Bay Restoration Authority, and the Bay Conservation & Development Commission.